Marjorie Reeves: Life

 She began training teachers at St Gabriel's Teacher Training College in Camberwell in 1931.
 She enjoyed this and developed new approaches, including a syllabus that was aimed at students who preferred hairdressing to history; these students were asked to create classic Egyptian haircuts as part of their history lessons.
 Reeves was also the general editor for Longman of the "Then and There" series of history books which gave a new approach to history in schools.
 The books included copies of documents as contemporary sources.
 Reeves created twelve of the books in the series herself, over thirty years.

 Reeves returned to Oxford where she taught for the Society of Oxford Home-Students, a body responsible for educating women which eventually became St Anne's College.
-Reeves was a member of The Moot, a meeting of people who wanted to discuss the future of education during the war; the group are seen as important in shaping the 1944 Education Act.
+Reeves was a member of The Moot, a meeting of people who wanted to discuss the future of education during the war; the group are seen as important in shaping the Education Act 1944.
 The Moot was also linked to a Student Christian Movement of which Reeves was an active supporter in the 1940s.
 Decades later, Reeves wrote the history of this group and its association with the Moot.
 In 1947 she was asked to join the Central Advisory Council for Education.
 Whilst on this committee she helped with the Crowther Report that advised raising the school leaving age for children in Britain to 16.

 Reeves had a long association with St Anne's College, serving as a fellow and as a tutor who was involved in creating the conditions for the college to become a constituent part of Oxford University in 1952.
 She was the vice-principal of the college from 1951 to 1967, and later helped ready her college to admit men in 1979.
 In 1977 she was a Distinguished Professor in Medieval Studies at the University of California.
 At the age of 98 she was still an honorary fellow of St Anne's College.
 She died in Oxford on 27 November 2003.